Professional Accounting Services in Thailand

 What is a nominee shareholder?

-It is important to note that there is no legal definition of a nominee shareholder; however, from experience and precedence established through cases, we can generally describe a nominee shareholder as an individual who:
+It is important to note that there is no legal definition of a nominee shareholder; however, from experience and precedence established through cases, we can generally describe i as an individual who:

 • Lacks genuine interest in the business.